npm/node-semver/README.md

 ### Coercion

-* `coerce(version)`: Coerces a string to semver if possible
+* `coerce(version, options)`: Coerces a string to semver if possible

 This aims to provide a very forgiving translation of a non-semver string to semver.
 It looks for the first digit in a string, and consumes all remaining characters which satisfy at least a partial semver (e.g., `1`, `1.2`, `1.2.3`) up to the max permitted length (256 characters).
 Longer versions are simply truncated (`4.6.3.9.2-alpha2` becomes `4.6.3`).
 All surrounding text is simply ignored (`v3.4 replaces v3.3.1` becomes `3.4.0`).
 Only text which lacks digits will fail coercion (`version one` is not valid).
-The maximum  length for any semver component considered for coercion is 16 characters;
-longer components will be ignored (`10000000000000000.4.7.4` becomes `4.7.4`).
-The maximum value for any semver component is `Integer.MAX_SAFE_INTEGER || (2**53 - 1)`;
-higher value components are invalid (`9999999999999999.4.7.4` is likely invalid).
+The maximum  length for any semver component considered for coercion is 16 characters; longer components will be ignored (`10000000000000000.4.7.4` becomes `4.7.4`).
+The maximum value for any semver component is `Integer.MAX_SAFE_INTEGER || (2**53 - 1)`; higher value components are invalid (`9999999999999999.4.7.4` is likely invalid).

+If the `options.rtl` flag is set, then `coerce` will return the right-most coercible tuple that does not share an ending index with a longer coercible tuple.
+For example, `1.2.3.4` will return `2.3.4` in rtl mode, not `4.0.0`.  `1.2.3/4` will return `4.0.0`, because the `4` is not a part of any other overlapping SemVer tuple.

 ### Clean